oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

     ![index create](images/create_index.png " ")

     Notice that an HNSW index is created by specifying "inmemory neighbor graph".
-The minilm\_l12\_v2 embedding model we have been using works well with the "cosine" distance method and we have also specified a "target accuracy" of 95 percent.
+The minilm\_l12\_v2 embedding model we have been using works well with the "COSINE" distance method and we have also specified a "TARGET ACCURACY" of 95 percent.

 2. Display information about the new vector index: